lagrangedao/datanft/README.md

 We want to allow users to sub-license their data assets to other wallet addresses, effectively giving those users permission to access the asset according to the terms in the sub-license.
 Different sub-licenses would define different usage and duration.

 In the future we plan to integrate Chainlink Functions into our contracts to setup Lagrange DAO to be a data validator.
-We want to make sure users own the data they are minting as dataNFTs/
+We want to make sure users own the data they are minting as dataNFTs.

 ## Contributing 🤝